Houda222/HRTF-prediction-from-multiview-2D-pinna-images/README.md

 This project was developped by Anas EZZAKRI & Houda GHALLAB, two final year engineering students at IMT Atlantique, France.

+Below is the pipeline of the proposed solution:
 ![Alt text](images/pipeline.png)

 ---